Cauchon/Kramer-Bot/README.md

 # Kramer Bot 🤖

-A Bluesky and X/Twitter bot that automatically posts fictional Cosmo Kramer quotes every 3 hours, as if he were living in 2025 and experiencing modern technology and culture.
+A Bluesky and X/Twitter bot that automatically posts fictional Cosmo Kramer quotes every hour, as if he were commenting on modern life in 2025 with his signature eccentric, high-energy, and scheme-hatching perspective.

 ## Features

 - **Cross-platform posting**: Posts to both Bluesky and Twitter (X)
 - **Automatic scheduling**: Posts every hour using a scheduler
-- **AI-generated quotes**: Uses gpt-4o-mini to create unique, in-character Kramer quotes
+- **AI-generated quotes**: Uses Google's Gemini (gemini-1.5-flash) to create unique, in-character Kramer quotes
 - **Duplicate prevention**: Caches recent posts to avoid repeats
-- **Modern context**: Quotes reference current technology (AirPods, TikTok, AI, Zoom, etc.)
+- **Modern context**: Quotes reference current technology (AirPods, TikTok, AI, Zoom, etc.) but with Kramer's unique twist
-- **Easy deployment**: Ready to deploy,
+- **Easy deployment**: Ready to deploy
 - **Fallback system**: Includes backup quotes if AI generation fails

 ## Example Quotes

-- "I tried to make my own oat milk… I milked the oats, Jerry!
-But they just got soggy!"
-- "You ever been in a Zoom breakout room, Jerry?
-It's like being trapped in an elevator… with no buttons!"
-- "I sold my neighbor an NFT of his own front door.
-It's art, Jerry!"
-- "I was tracking my steps with a smart ring… now it thinks I'm a hummingbird!"
+- "I'm out there, Jerry, and I'm loving every minute of it!"
+- "The bus is the only way to fly!
+You get to see the people, Jerry.
+The real people!"
+- "My friend Bob Sacamano, he eats the whole apple.
+Core, stem, seeds, everything.
+He says it's where the power is!"
+- "I'm preparing a salad as we speak in the shower!
+It's a multitasking revolution!"
+- "Levels, Jerry!
+I'm building levels!
+Carpeted levels!"

 ## Setup

 ### Prerequisites

 1. **Bluesky Account**: You need a Bluesky account and an App Password
-2. **OpenAI API Key**: For generating quotes with gpt-4o-mini
+2. **Google Cloud API Key**: For generating quotes with Gemini
 3. **Twitter API Access** (Optional): For cross-posting to Twitter (X) using API v2

 ### Local Development